wangyu-/udp2raw/README.md

 ### Prerequisites
 A Linux host (including desktop Linux, OpenWRT router, or Raspberry PI) with root access.

-If you want to use it on MICRO$OFT Windows, you can use VMware or Hyper-V (both bridged mode and NAT mode are supported).
+If you want to use it on MICRO$OFT Windows, you can use VMware or Hyper-V (both bridged mode and <del>NAT mode</del> are supported).

 ### Installing
 Download binary release from https://github.com/wangyu-/udp2raw-tunnel/releases